 Why don’t you change your AC filter?

-The AC filter’s main job is to protect the AC unit itself from harmful things in the air.
+Your standard AC filter’s main job is to protect the AC unit itself from harmful things in the air.
 Once you change your AC filter, you make it much easier for the AC to keep you cool.

 Read on to learn about what happens to your AC equipment when you don’t change the AC filter.